lshiffer/homePage/README.md

 User profiles are actually views of their own that are sent from the server to be inserted into the page.

+OAuth was also experimented with.
+I wanted to pull Facebook data but the data I needed would had required a Facebook review first, so that was scratched.
+Reddit's public api was used to pull data and an attempt was made to use the authorized api as well.
+Various OAuth plugins for Laravel was explored and most were pre-configured for use with Facebook, Twitter, etc, but nothing for Reddit.
+Despite not using the OAuth, it was a learning experience for when I do eventually need it.

 <h2>Resources</h2>
 Live